 - IMDb score: 8.1/10

-Greve has beef with Brown, for reasons we don't initially know, and the two men engage in a thrilling cat-and-mouse chase across the wilds of Norway.
+Greve has beef with Brown, for reasons we're not initially privy to, and the two men engage in a thrilling cat-and-mouse chase across the wilds of Norway.
 Blood is shed, a dog is mutilated, and a man seeks refuge by climbing into an outdoor toilet.
 You can probably guess what happens next.
-Headhunters is a total blast.
+Headhunters is an absolute blast.

 - IMDb score: 7.6/10